atlc/shitpostify/README.md

 ## Installation:

-Until this is published on the Chrome store, it will have to be installed from source.
+This is published on the [Chrome Web Store](https://chrome.google.com/webstore/detail/shitpostify/dojihbiflikelfjnoaljoeiklhgdnijp), but if you would like to compile it from source, follow the below instructions.

 - Download the source code by going to the `"Clone or Download"` button, and click `"Download ZIP"`.
+- Extract the files
-- Go to [chrome://extensions](chrome://extensions) and make sure developer mode is enabled (top right)
+- Go to [chrome://extensions](chrome://extensions) and make sure `"developer mode"` is enabled (top right corner)
-- Select `"Load unpacked"` and upload the `.zip` you just downloaded.
+- Select `"Load unpacked"` (top left corner) and upload the unzipped folder.

 You're done!

 ---

 ## Demo media:
-(looks like Loom does not show the right click menu or the popup box with the text, but you get the gist.
+(looks like Loom recordings do not capture the right click menu or the popup box with the text, but you get the gist.
 I'll use a better screen recording later)

 ![](images/demo.gif)